Understanding Credit When Shopping For Mortgage

 - FICO Simulator will render potential credit score improvements of borrowers tri-merger credit report and credit scores

 It will state the number of FICO points consumers can increase their credit scores by paying down certain credit tradelines or paying off a collection/charge off account.

 Many loan officers use a tool called the FICO Analyzer where it will get you a step by step re-scoring instructions on what a borrower needs to do to maximize his or her credit scores.

 The FICO Analyzer will give you the following results:

-- It will give you potential credit score improvements by paying off judgments, tax liens, collections, charge off accounts.
+- It will give potential credit score improvements by paying off judgments, tax liens, collections, charge off accounts

-- It will give you potential credit score improvements if you were to pay off certain installment debts.
+It will give potential credit score improvements if paying off certain installment debts.